riteshnalawade/zepto-sql-analysis/README.md

 * Performing aggregations for business insights
 * Using basic window functions for advanced analysis
 * Organizing SQL projects for real-world use

 ---

-## 🎯 Project Objective

-To build a strong foundation in SQL and demonstrate the ability to analyze structured data for business decision-making, suitable for entry-level Data Analyst roles.

----

-## 📌 Note

-This project focuses on beginner to intermediate SQL concepts and avoids overly complex analytics to maintain clarity and strong fundamentals.

----